Your UCAS personal statement is an essay about yourself.

 Compare ‘I love working with others’ with ‘I visited a care home every day for 2 months to get a feel for the difficulties the elderly face’.
-The latter is concrete and specific; the former only uses empty phrases.
+The latter is concrete and specific, while the former only uses empty phrases.

-Long sentences dilute the impact of the message; keep it short and avoid repetition, repetition.
+Long sentences dilute the impact of the message, so keep it short and avoid repetition.

 This is not good motivation to study medicine or dentistry.
 The fact that some members of your family are healthcare professionals will not make you a better doctor or dentist.

 Universities want applicants with intrinsic motivation.
 This means showing why medicine or dentistry is right for you and how your skills and attributes are best suited to it.